 Creating this trail has also allowed us to update and replace the pedestrian maps around central Diss.

 In future, we hope to use the Short Beacon Walking Trail to host a sculpture trail around Diss.

 For the keener walker, the Long Beacon Walking Trail offers the chance to get out of the town and explore Diss in its wider rural context.
 Heading out of Diss on the Angles Way and Boudicca Way, this route takes you to the medieval manor of Frenze, historic Scole (complete with highwaymen and ghost stories, not to mention a dragon!), and the gentle beauty of Stuston and Palgrave.
 If you’re lucky, you may even spot our famous white deer herd on the way home up the Lows.
 The best thing about this route is how little of it is on roads: most of this 12km circular route is made of quiet farm tracks, field edges and footpaths.
 This trail is a chance to unwind with nature, appreciating the beauty of the Waveney Valley.
 Allow two and half hours for this; and don’t forget to take a picnic!

-Detailed route directions and a map for the long walking route will be uploaded soon.
+A map for the long walking route will be uploaded soon.

 Butterfly on Boyland Common, Credit Nicholas Lingwood